anblite01/jnlp-slave-docker/README.md

 # jnlp-slave-docker
-jnlp-slave with Docker and Captain pre-installed
+jnlp-slave with Docker, Captain and AWS pre-installed